-Rachel is a freelance writer and editor from Maine who is specialized in language, education, and dance.
-Rachel has spent the better part of her adult life living abroad, studying and working in France and the Netherlands.
-A writer since 2006, Rachel began contributing to LoveToKnow in 2008 on various topics, especially on the French language and the art of dancing.
+Rachel is a freelance writer and editor from Maine who specializes in language, education, and dance.
+She has spent the better part of her adult life living abroad, studying and working in France and the Netherlands.

 A teacher and researcher, Rachel is specialized in languages and linguistics.
 Her foreign language of choice is French, in which she holds both a B.A. and an M.A. degree.
 She has taught foreign languages and done psycholinguistics research at Universiteit Utrecht, Université François-Rabelais, the University of Pittsburgh, and the Institute of Reading Development.
 With a passion for all things related to language, her areas of expertise include: